 Do you sometimes get frustrated if it feels you're not suited to adapt to the world we live in, if things are changing too fast to keep up?
-Don't feel bad.
+Don't feel left behind.

 Evolution has always been throwing us a curve.
 Maybe we need for a refresher for those who fail to appreciate the difficulties of evolving solely by random chance.

-Somewhere w-a-a-a-a-y back in the past in a steamy prehistoric swamp; we join in on the following conversation; Two amobea are wriggling around...
+Somewhere w-a-a-a-a-y back in the past in a steamy prehistoric swamp; we listen in on the following conversation in progress; Two amobea are wriggling around...

 "I hate random chance.
 It's been like a gazllion years since we wallowed out of that primordial soup.
 I was just a simple blob of protoplasm and now look at me."

 "Oh, shut up!
 You do realize you're just a sack of goo flopping along in some cytoplasm with a cell membrane and no internal skeleton. (frustrated pause) Is it asking too much to have a little skeletal structure here (angst with voice raised)?!!"